 Closed solutions (bounded)

-Comparison of exact solution of a pendulum to a sine with the same period, using numerical data produced by these MATLAB scripts.
-(Note the ideal solution from the small-angle approximation has a fixed period T_0.)
+Comparison of exact solution of a pendulum to a sine with the same period.

 Ratio between real and ideal period of a pendulum, T/T_0, as a function of the angular amplitude (see this Wikipedia section).